kinishneema/Gaming-website/README.md

-# this is the shopping as well as gaming website website
+# this is shopping as well as gaming website

 this whole project is under contruction